Luke Maile Player Props: Reds vs. Cubs

-The Cincinnati Reds, including Luke Maile (batting .240 in his past 10 games, with a double, a home run, a walk and two RBI), battle starter Marcus Stroman and the Chicago Cubs at Wrigley Field, Monday at 8:05 PM ET.
+The Cincinnati Reds, including Luke Maile (.292 batting average in his past 10 games), battle starter Jameson Taillon and the Chicago Cubs at Wrigley Field, Thursday at 8:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Dodgers.

 Luke Maile Game Info & Props vs. the Cubs